sshanshans/sshanshans.github.io/index.md

 <hr />

 ### Events and News
-I will be giving a talk on "Gaussian Boson Sampling for Approximating Gaussian Expectation Problems" at the [International Conference for Women in Mathematical Sciences](https://www.math.ku.dk/english/calendar/events/women-in-math/) from May 16 to May 17, 2024 at the University of Copenhagen.
+I will be giving a talk on "Gaussian Boson Sampling for Approximating Gaussian Expectation Problems" at the [International Conference for Women in Mathematical Sciences](https://www.math.ku.dk/english/calendar/events/women-in-math/) from May 16 to May 17, 2024 in Copenhagen.

 <br />
 <br />